Lewis Marshall, April 12, 2021

 The remainder of Day 1 was dedicated to creating a proof-of-concept: Could a simple ‘Go’ application switch between multiple identities on-demand when running in an Azure Kubernetes cluster?

-This leveraged work that had already been done in Kore Operate which enables Azure Managed Pod Identity.
+This leveraged work that had already been done in Wayfinder which enables Azure Managed Pod Identity.
 By the end of the day, we’d tested and proved that our concept could indeed work.

 With the concept proven, Day 2 was spent bringing the feature to life within the platform, building out the Azure specifics within our cloud access libraries using the principals we’d previously tested out.

-By the end of Day 3, we were able to demonstrate a working prototype in which Kore Operate was successfully switching between identities, each holding the minimum privilege needed to successfully orchestrate a new Azure Kubernetes cluster.
+By the end of Day 3, we were able to demonstrate a working prototype in which Wayfinder was successfully switching between identities, each holding the minimum privilege needed to successfully orchestrate a new Azure Kubernetes cluster.
 When testing was finished, we presented our findings to the Hackathon.

-Below is a screenshot of the working prototype of Kore Operate configured so that it would use Azure Managed Identities (aka Cloud Managed Identity):
+Below is a screenshot of the working prototype of Wayfinder configured so that it would use Azure Managed Identities (aka Cloud Managed Identity):

 Here’s another screenshot, showcasing the prototype provisioning an AKS cluster and its network dependencies using two separate Pod identities: